avrilcoghlan/vibriowatch/docs/source/vibriogenomes.rst

 How many V. cholerae genomes are in Vibriowatch?
 ------------------------------------------------

 We are convinced that Pathogenwatch is a useful website for *V. cholerae*, and so we have started uploading *V. cholerae* genomes to Pathogenwatch.
-So far, we have put about 4700 *V. cholerae* genomes into Pathogenwatch (as of February 2023), that is, its *V. cholerae* component Vibriowatch.
+So far, we have put about 4700 *V. cholerae* genomes into Pathogenwatch (as of February 2023), that is, into its *V. cholerae* component Vibriowatch.
 But as we mentioned above, there are many 1000s of genomes already available, and our goal is to upload as many more as possible in the near future.

 As well as the genome sequences for the approximately 4700 genomes, we have also uploaded metadata for those genomes that we have manually curated